AdiThakker/AdiThakker.github.io/_posts/2020-05-31-Adding-Archives.md

 - I specified **year** value for enabled key.
 There are other options supported as well and can be read [here](https://jekyll.github.io/jekyll-archives/configuration/#enabled-archives).

 - For layout, I entered the ***name*** of the layout html file.
-This entry simply tells Jekyll to reference the year-archive.html file that was added to the _layouts folder (this is shown in the next section).
+This entry simply tells Jekyll to reference the ***year-archive.html*** file that was added to the _layouts folder (this is shown in the next section).

-- For permalinks, I entered the appropriate url for the archives page.
+- For permalinks, I entered the relative url for the archives page.
 This entry is used to ensure that the generated Archives page shows up under "websitedomain/archives/" path.
 There are other options supported for this as well and you can read them [here](https://jekyll.github.io/jekyll-archives/configuration/#permalinks)

 Next, I created ***year-archive.html*** file under _layouts folder and specified the format of the Archives page.
-There are several other sample layouts [here](https://github.com/jekyll/jekyll-archives/blob/master/docs/layouts.md).
+There are sample layouts available [here](https://github.com/jekyll/jekyll-archives/blob/master/docs/layouts.md).

 My setup is shown below: